gomorpheus/morpheus-apidoc/source/includes/_invoices.md

-userId |  | If specified will return an exact match on user ID projectId |  | If specified will return an exact match on project ID active |  | If specified will return an exact match on active flag. accountId | (own account) | Allows master tenant users to view invoices for another tenant.
+userId |  | If specified will return an exact match on user ID projectId |  | If specified will return an exact match on project ID active |  | If specified will return an exact match on active flag. includeTotals | false | If true, `invoiceTotals` is returned containing sums of all the cost and prices for all the invoices found. accountId | (own account) | Allows master tenant users to view invoices for another tenant. rawData | false | Pass true to include the cost data from the cloud provider's API in a property called `rawData`. includeTotals | false | Pass true to include the summed totals (cost/price values) for all the invoices found in the query.
+The returned property is called `lineItemTotals`.

 ## Get a Specific Invoice Line Item